How to use PerfInsights

 What do I have to know before I run the tool

 This tool must be run on the VM that has the performance issue.

-Python 3.x or Python 2.7 must be installed on the VM.
+Python 3.6 or a later version, must be installed on the VM.

 The following distributions are currently supported: